First Presbyterian Church of Hollywood: History

-The church in Hollywood entered a period of upheaval after dissolving its relationship with Dr. Meenan.
-Two new congregations broke off from FPCH during this time.
-Ecclesia Church in Hollywood grew out of one of FPCH's contemporary services while Church for the Nations met in Glendale, California (under Dr. Meenan).
-The ministry of FPCH continued with Dr. Gary Stratman serving as interim pastor, who brought significant healing to FPCH during this season of upheaval until 2009 when the duties of a dual interim pastorship were filled by Dr. Paul Pierson & Rev. Bill Hansen.
+The church in Hollywood entered a period of upheaval after dissolving its relationship with Meenan.
+Two new congregations broke off from the Presbyterian Church (USA) during this time.
+Ecclesia Church Hollywood grew out of one of FPCH's contemporary services while Church for the Nations met in Glendale, California.
+The ministry of FPCH continued with Gary Stratman serving as interim pastor until 2009 when the duties of a dual interim pastorship were filled by Paul Pierson and Bill Hansen.

-2010–2019: Rev. Daniel Baumgartner

-In 2010 Rev. Daniel Baumgartner became the new senior pastor.
-Commonly referred to as 'Pastor Dan', he previously served as pastor in Seattle and Minneapolis.
-Pastor Dan was seen by many as the "people's pastor" for his accessible style and warm demeanor.
-Although FPCH suffered a significant loss in membership following Pastor Meenan's time at FPCH, the interim period brought healing to a divided congregation.
-The Rev. Baumgartner continued this restorative work until his departure in 2019.
+In 2010 Daniel Baumgartner became the new senior pastor until 2019.
 Hollywood Presbyterian has historically been an evangelical church in a liberal Christian denomination.
 In May 2013, the Session of Hollywood Presbyterian Church voted to affiliate with the Fellowship of Presbyterians, an evangelical group of churches within the PCUSA.

-2019–2021: Interim Period

-After the Rev. Baumgartner's departure in 2019, the church called Dr. Tim Eichler as the interim pastor.
-FPCH entered a period of significant decline and staff loss under the leadership of the Session and Dr. Tim Eichler from 2020 to 2021, a decline that was exacerbated by the COVID pandemic.
+After Baumgartner's departure in 2019, the church called Tim Eichler as the interim pastor.
+FPCH entered a period of significant decline and staff loss under the leadership of the Session and Tim Eichler from 2020 to 2021, a decline that was exacerbated by the COVID pandemic.
+From 2022 to 2024, the church had two more transitional pastors, Rev. Dr. Mark Brewer (2022-2023), and Rev. Dr. Clark Cowden (2024-2025).
+In February 2025, Rev. J.T.
+Tarter took the role as pastor.